Fosun bid for Club Med declared successful

-PARIS Chinese conglomerate Fosun (0656.HK) and its allies controlled 92.81 percent of French holiday group Club Mediterranee CMIP.PA at the close of their offer, French markets regulator AMF said on Wednesday, declaring the bid successful.
+PARIS Feb 11 Chinese conglomerate Fosun and its allies controlled 92.81 percent of French holiday group Club Mediterranee at the close of their offer, French markets regulator AMF said on Wednesday, declaring the bid successful.

 Gaillon Invest chairman Jiannong Qian said the news ended a long period of uncertainty for the company.